aws-samples/aws-refactoring-to-serverless/implementation/service_integration/README.md

 # Replace Lambda with Service Integration
 This project is the CDK implementation of ['replace-lambda-with-service-integration'](../../patterns/extract_send_message.md) pattern.
-This pattern shows how you can use service integration provided by AWS Step Function to call any of 200+ AWS services directly from your state machine.
+This pattern shows how you can use AWS SDK Service Integration to call any of 200+ AWS services directly from your Step Function.

 ## How it works
-The stacks deploy 2 AWS Step Functions that will detect and list the name of celebrities in given image.
+StepFunction does 'food quality control' to ensure that only pizzas are baked.
+It uses Rekognition to scan and detect object in an image.
+If it detects a pizza then process succeeds.

+The code will deploy 2 versions of the StepFunction:
-- first Step Function calls AWS Lambda which then calls AWS Rekognition Service *recognizeCelebrities* API
+- FoodQualityControl-Original: It uses AWS Lambda to invoke AWS Rekognition Service to get labels from the image.
-- second *Refactored*  Step Function replaces Lambda to call *recognizeCelebrities* directly using [SDK Service Integration](https://docs.aws.amazon.com/step-functions/latest/dg/supported-services-awssdk.html)
+- FoodQualityControl-Refactored:  This version replaces Lambda to call *detectLabels* directly using [SDK Service Integration](https://docs.aws.amazon.com/step-functions/latest/dg/supported-services-awssdk.html)

 ---
 ## Deploy the infrastructure